adamsjoe/adamsjoe/README.md

 Recently (well - the last 4/5 years) I've been moving into the world of automation.

 - 🔭 I’m currently working on my Master's in Computer Science
-- 🌱 I’m currently learning Python (for the CS Masters)
+- 🌱 I’m currently learning some Python, some more JavaScript, reactJS and SwiftUI.
 - 📫 How to reach me: Twitter @_MEJadams
 - 😄 Pronouns: I am not fussed :)